 - Files opened on your computer with the CipherCloud agent should encrypt or decrypt in less than 15 seconds.
 If a file has not been encrypted/decrypted after 5 minutes, contact the IT Service Desk at 415-514-4100 or it.ucsf.edu.

 You already told us not to use Box for restricted data.
 How has that changed?

-- Effective October 3, 2016 you can store restricted data (e.g., PHI, PII, PCI, FERPA) in the Box secure folder.
-If you need to share restricted data with non-UCSF collaborators please use MyResearch.
+- Effective October 3, 2016, you've been able to store restricted data (e.g., PHI, PII, PCI, FERPA) in the Box Secure folder.
+If you need to share restricted data with non-UCSF collaborators, please use MyResearch.

 Is there a performance hit using the agent?

-- When the agent isn't actively encrypting or decrypting a file there is no performance difference.
-During decryption and encryption there is a very small delay, the length of which depends on the size of the file.
+- There is no performance difference when the agent isn't actively encrypting or decrypting a file.
+During encryption and decryption, there is a very small delay, the length depending on the size of the file.